 (c) to maintain and protect the natural environment and the man-made resources of the Island and, to the extent that the Authority’s resources allow, repair its natural environment.

-12. Access to facilities
+12. Island facilities, factors affecting provision of

 (1) In the provision and operation of recreational and holiday facilities on the Island, the Authority —